angular-architects/module-federation-plugin/libs/native-federation/README.md

 Limitations:

 - 🔷 As we use a fork of the experimental esbuild builder the CLI team is current working on, there is currently **only a builder for ng build**. ng serve or ng test are currently not supported.
 This support will be added with a future version.
+Also, as the forked esbuile builder is still experimental, you cannot expect to get all the features you are used to.
+This will also change over time.

 - 🔷 Libraries are currently only shared if two or more remotes (Micro Frontends) request the very same version.
 This is also what works best with Angular.
 In a future version, we will add optional "version negotiation" for the sake of feature parity with Module Federation.
 This allows Native Federation to decide for a "higher compatible version" (e. g. a higher minor version provided by another Micro Frontend) at runtime.